2022 JCVI Internship Program

 JCVI provides students (high school through graduate) and educators opportunities to be a part of groundbreaking science.

 The JCVI Summer Internship Program is a highly sought-after opportunity designed to mentor and inspire the next generation of great scientists.
-While occasionally we do have interns other times during the year, our official program runs from May through August, and provides motivated high-school, undergraduate and graduate students with an in-depth, structured research experience that includes:
+While occasionally we do have interns other times during the year, our official program is held during the summer months, and provides motivated high-school (18 and older), undergraduate and graduate students with an in-depth, structured research experience that includes:

 - A dedicated mentor